National Cream Tea Day: DIY Recipes & Tips

 - Speaking of tea, get clued up on the differences between loose leaf and tea bags here.

-- The weather is getting nicer, so if you’re lucky enough to have a garden why not take things outside?
+- Summer is upon us, so if you’re lucky enough to have a garden why not take things outside?
 Lay out a spread on your garden table or create an afternoon tea-style picnic – here are some of the best picnic rugs.

 In terms of toppings you can be as creative as you like, but here are a few suggestions for popular fillings: